 Choosing a tree

 If you’re on the hunt for a real Christmas tree, take care to find one that’s appropriate for the space you’re planning it for.
 Consider its surroundings within the chosen room and take measurements for width and height.
-Pick a tree that has fresh green needles that don’t fall off when brushed against and ensure its trunk is sticky to the touch.
+Pick a tree that has fresh green needles that don’t fall off when brushed against and ensure its trunk feels sticky to the touch.
 Trees that shed their needles easily have likely been cut too long, are drying out and pose a fire hazard.
+Plus, in the haste to get all the decorations up as early as possible this year, it’s worth bearing in mind that a real Christmas tree will only look good and remain safe for about two weeks.

 Finding the best place for your tree